kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/basics-of-docker@kIqx7Inf50mE9W0juwNBz.md

 # Docker Basics

-Docker is a platform that simplifies the process of building, packaging, and deploying applications in lightweight, portable containers.
-In this section, we'll cover the basics of Docker, its components, and key commands you'll need to get started.
+Docker is a platform that simplifies building, packaging, and deploying applications in lightweight, portable containers.
+Key components include Dockerfiles (build instructions), Images (snapshots), and Containers (running instances).
+Essential commands cover pulling images, building from Dockerfiles, running containers with port mapping, and managing both containers and images.

 ## What is a Container?